Save Bucharest Union

 The Save Bucharest Union (Romanian: Uniunea Salvaţi Bucureștiul) was a local Romanian political party that later became the Bucharest branch of the Save Romania Union (Romanian: Uniunea Salvați România, USR) operating in Bucharest, Romania.
-The party was founded on 1 July 2015 by Save Bucharest Association (USB) president and civic activist Nicușor Dan (current Mayor of Bucharest after the 2020 Romanian local elections).
+The party was founded on 1 July 2015 by Save Bucharest Association (USB) president and civic activist Nicușor Dan (President of Romania and former Mayor of Bucharest serving from 2020 to 2025).

 2016 Romanian local election results

 The USB competed in the 2016 local elections in Bucharest and nearly all of its sectors (aside from Sector 5), managing to score the following results: